John Glover (general): Battle of Pell's Point

-On October 18, 1776 General Howe landed 4,000 men at Pell's Point to cut off Washington's escape from New York City.
-Col. John Glover and the 750 men of his regiment were there to stop this from happening.
+On October 14, 1776, Washington ordered the 14th and three other Massachusetts Regiments, placed under Glover's temporary command, to Eastchester to guard against a potential enemy landing at Pell's Point.
+On October 18, 1776, General Howe landed 4,000 men at Pell's Point to cut off Washington's escape from New York City.
+Col. John Glover and 750 soldiers of his small brigade were there to stop this from happening.
 Without a superior officer to direct his actions, Glover took command and positioned his men behind stone walls on both sides of the road.
-Glover's Marbleheaders inflicted heavy casualties on the Hessian soldiers, firing from behind concealed positions.
-As the Hessians advanced Glover's regiment would fall back, leapfrogging past the next group who would, in turn, begin firing.
-The result was an unrelenting field of fire from which the Hessians had little protection leaving them little choice but to retreat and regroup.
-Under Glover's leadership the regiment was able to delay the British advance long enough for Washington to complete his evacuation of New York.
+Glover's men inflicted heavy casualties on the Hessian soldiers, firing from behind concealed positions.
+As the Hessians advanced, Glover's troops would fall back, leapfrogging past the next group who would, in turn, begin firing.
+The result was an unrelenting field of fire from which the Hessians had little protection, leaving them little choice but to retreat and regroup.
+Glover's temporary brigade was able to delay the British advance long enough for Washington to complete his evacuation of New York.